Spot-billed toucanet: Distribution and habitat

 The spot-billed toucanet is found in Brazil from the states of Bahia and Minas Gerais south and into eastern Paraguay and Argentina's Misiones Province.
 It is a bird of the Atlantic Forest where it is found in old-growth and secondary forest, selectively logged and remnant forest, palm groves, and gallery forest at the edges of the cerrado.
 In elevation it ranges from sea level to at least 1000 m.

 Behavior

 Movement

 As far as is known, the spot-billed toucanet is a year-round resident throughout its range.

 Feeding

 The spot-billed toucanet forages from the undergrowth up to the forest's mid-storey, singly, in pairs, or in small groups.
-Its diet is known to include fruit and some vertebrates but details are lacking.
+Its diet is known to include fruit (such as Euterpe and Cecropia, as many cultivated fruits in captivity) and some vertebrates (in the form of dead young mice to nestlings in captivity) but details are lacking.

 Breeding

 The spot-billed toucanet's breeding season is from December to June in the northern part of its range and from October to January in the southern part.
 In the wild it nests in tree cavities, and both sexes provision young birds, but almost nothing else is known about its natural breeding biology.
 In captivity the clutch size is two or three, the incubation period is about 15 days, and time to fledging is about six to seven weeks.